manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 * `1`: Enable the use of secondary indexes on search.
 They can be disabled for individual queries using [analyzer hints](../Searching/Options.md#Query-optimizer-hints)
 * `force`: Same as enable, but any errors during the loading of secondary indexes will be reported, and the whole index will not be loaded into the daemon.

-Note that secondary indexes are not effective for full-text queries.

 <!-- intro -->
 ##### Example: